DylanDePasquale24/Foodie/Sprint2.md

 ## User Stories

-As a user of Foodie, I would like to create recipes and add their ingredients for my own reference. <br>
+As a user of Foodie, I would like to create recipes and add their ingredients for my own reference.

-Foodie should automatically visualize relevant nutritional information about a user-created recipe page to any user viewing it. <br>
+Foodie should automatically visualize relevant nutritional information about a user-created recipe page to any user viewing it.

-As a user of Foodie, I want to be able to create an account and login so that I can store my personal data/profile. <br>
+As a user of Foodie, I want to be able to create an account and login so that I can store my personal data/profile.

-As a user of Foodie, I would like to save and organize recipes so that I can easily track the important nutritional information of my meals. <br>
+As a user of Foodie, I would like to save and organize recipes so that I can easily track the important nutritional information of my meals.

 ## Work Completed in Sprint 2

-***Front-End***<br>
+***Front-End***
 * Landing Page
   * First page user sees when navigating to the website.
   * "Get started" button navigates user to the register page.